ishaanshah/GSoC-Proposal/Proposal.md

-# GSoC 2020: Adding Statistics and Graphs for Listenbrainz Users and Community
+# GSoC 2020: Adding Statistics and Graphs for ListenBrainz Users and Community

 # Personal Information
 - Name: Ishaan Shah